 World War I - the war to end all wars - had ended, taking with it a large part of a generation.
 The massive destruction of the War helped to fuel the Modernist movement - a movement that viewed everything as essentially meaningless.
 So now, after all this, was the American Dream worthwhile or even possible?
 Was happiness possible, or was it always to be the "pursuit of happiness"?
 F. Scott Fitzgerald wrote in This Side of Paradise, "Here was a new generation, a new generation dedicated more than the last one to the fear of poverty and the worship of success, grown up to find all gods dead, all wars fought, all faiths to man shaken."
 Fitzgerald's writings explore the themes of wealth and social status and their roles in the pursuit of happiness.

-that life is essentially a cheat and its conditions are those of defeat, and that the redeeming things are not `happiness and pleasure' but the deeper satisfactions that come out of struggle."
+Through his writings on the American Dream, Fitzgerald showed the emptiness behind wealth and success.
+He would later write "that life is essentially a cheat and its conditions are those of defeat, and that the redeeming things are not `happiness and pleasure' but the deeper satisfactions that come out of struggle."
 It was not just fortune Fitzgerald was writing on, but the essence of a country.

 No comments: